Kovai Sarala: Early and present life

+She has acted with all the top comedians including Vadivelu, Brahmanandam, Goundamani, Senthil and Vivek.
+Her comedy tracks with Vadivelu and Brahmanandam have been especially popular.

 She has also worked in television series and television shows.
-She worked as a regular guest judge on Asatha Povathu Yaaru? and has hosted the reality show Paasa Paravaigal.
-In 2013, she was the judge on the Tamil comedy show "Comedyil Kalakkuvathu Eppadi" that airs on Vijay TV.
-Now she is regular judge on the Tamil comedy show "Varuthapadatha valibar sangam" that airs on Zee Tamil.
-Also hosting kids game show "Chellame chellam" on Sun TV.
+She has hosted the reality show Paasa Paravaigal.
+She is regular judge on the Tamil comedy show Varuthapadatha valibar sangam that airs on Zee Tamil.
+Also hosting kids game show Chellame chellam on Sun TV.

 Personal life

 Sarala is not married.
 She looks after the children of her relatives, as she considers them to be her own.